top of page

 MRI stands for Magnetic Resonance Imaging.
 MRI is considered to be the gold standard of imaging for many cases and continues to evolve.
 An MRI scanner is a very powerful magnet that is up to 50000 times stronger than the earth's magnetic field.
 We image hydrogen protons because the body is made up of 90% water.
 When the body is exposed to a magnetic field in the MRI environment, the hydrogen protons align to the field.
 With the use of radiofrequency waves, the hydrogen protons are knocked off their axis and as they realign with the magnetic field they give off a signal.
 The signal is received by the specific coil that is placed over the area to be scanned, and with computer technology it is transformed into a very detailed image.
 MRI is a safe and painless exam that does not use X-rays or ionizing radiation.

 We have recently gone through several upgrades to our 1.5T GE scanner.
-Along with a bunch of new technology to enhance imaging and decrease scan times, we now have a 70cm Flared Bore.
+Along with new technology to enhance imaging and decrease scan times, we now have a 70cm Flared Bore.
 This will provide a more open feeling during your test and allows us to accommodate patients up to 225kgs/500lbs.
-We can't wait to show her to you!

-Yes, a general practitioner, specialist, chiropractor, or nurse practitioner will have to provide us with a requisition for you to have an MRI exam.
+Yes, a general practitioner, specialist, nurse practitioner, or chiropractor (in certain circumstances) will have to provide us with a requisition for you to have an MRI exam.
 This form gives us all the necessary information we need to ensure you get the imaging you need for your specific situation.

 Claustrophobia is defined as "a fear of being in a confined or enclosed place."

-We strongly believe that by understanding the MRI procedure, many many fears and concerns about the test can be minimized.
+We strongly believe that by understanding the MRI procedure, many fears and concerns about the test can be minimized.
 Our team of staff will make sure to do all that we can to help you overcome your claustrophobia through keeping you informed every step of the way.
-Remember, we are here to support you.
-Should you have any questions, need assistance, or become uncomfortable during your exam, you can contact the technologist at any time.
+We are here to support you and should you have any questions, need assistance, or become uncomfortable during your exam, you can contact the technologist at any time.
 Some remedies to claustrophobia include:

 Placing a towel over your eyes during the scan